Nowosad/motif/README.md

 <!-- badges: end -->

 The **motif** package describes spatial patterns of categorical raster data for any defined regular and irregular areas.
-Patters are described quantitatively using built-in signatures based on co-occurrence matrices but also allows for any user-defined functions.
+Patterns are described quantitatively using built-in signatures based on co-occurrence matrices but also allows for any user-defined functions.
 It enables spatial analysis such as search, change detection, and clustering to be